KIN - Kinesiology

 KIN 325R Biomechanics: 4 Credits (3 Lec, 1 Lab)

-PREREQUISITE: HDFS 371, KIN 322, M 151Q or M 161Q, and PHSX 205
+PREREQUISITE: KIN 322, M 151Q or M 161Q, and PHSX 205

 .

-KIN 330 Motor Control and Learning: 4 Credits (3 Lec, 1 Lab)
+KIN 330 Motor Learning and Control: 4 Credits (3 Lec, 1 Lab)

 KIN 335 Tissue Injury & Adaptation: 3 Credits (3 Lec)

 PREREQUISITE: KIN 221 or BIOH 201.
-(F, Sp) The aim of the course is to enhance students' understanding of muscle and connective tissue physiology through topics on injury, rehabilitation, and evidenced-based interventions.
+(F, Sp, Su) The aim of the course is to enhance students' understanding of muscle and connective tissue physiology through topics on injury, rehabilitation, and evidenced-based interventions.
 Students will explore injury-acute and overuse while describing the injury and repair process.
 Other topics will include pain theory and the physiology of wound healing

 KIN 370 Exercise Program for Older Adults: 3 Credits (3 Lec)